GeniusesGroup/memar/Chapar.md

 ## Still considering
 - **Frames congestion** on any ports force still use cache on ports interfaces that can drop up to 50% efficiency.
 Suggest use computer hardware studies e.g. PCI-Express(PCIe), ...  to handle this consideration in best effort.

+## Topology Example
+- Two-tier network with core/edge.
+With just 1 core chapar switch and 256 edge chapar switches can connect 65280(65536-256) host to the network of course with just one connection between core and edge switches.
+If we want two core switches can connect 65024(65536-256-256) host to the network.
+- Three-tier network with core/distribution/access.
+With just 1 core chapar switch and 256 distribution chapar switches and 65280 access switches can connect 16,646,400(65280\*255) host to the network of course with just one connection between core/distribution/access switches.
+If we want 2 core switch and each access switch connect to two distribution switches can connect 16,516,096(65024\*254) host to the network.
+A Chaparkhane device (router) with 32GB of ram easily handle all connections if one router outer network capacity satisfy the network nodes.
+Beware nodes just need Chaparkhane for outer network routing without support for anything bad like [NAT](https://en.wikipedia.org/wiki/Network_address_translation) and inner network connections just use Chaparkhane as coordinator with high secure connection by help of GP or IPsec.
+- Three-tier network with core/distribution/[wireless-access](#Wireless).
+With just 1 core chapar switch and 256 distribution chapar switches and 65280 wireless-access switches can connect 4,261,478,400(65280\*65280) host to the network of course with just one connection between core/distribution/wireless-access switches.
+If we want 2 core switches and each wireless-access switch connect to two distribution switches can connect 4,228,120,576(65024\*65024) host to the network.
 ## Frame architecture
 - This Frame structure will transport by physical layer so it is payload of desire frame and that frame have its header and structure like StartDelimiter, EndDelimiter, CheckSequence, ...
 - Ports number can be mutable due to physical link limits.
 The endpoint must beware of this aspect.